nextstrain/ncov/docs/setup.md

 ## 4. Visualize the phylogeny for example data

 Go to [https://auspice.us](https://auspice.us) in your browser.
-Drag and drop any of the JSON files from `./auspice/*.json` anywhere on the screen.
+Drag and drop the JSON file `auspice/ncov_global.json` anywhere on the [https://auspice.us](https://auspice.us) landing page, to visualize the resulting phylogeny.

 ## Advanced reading: considerations for keeping a 'Location Build' up-to-date